Genetic Associations and Mechanisms in Oncology (GAME-ON): A Network of Consortia for Post-Genome Wide Association (Post-GWA) Research

 Learn more about the ELLIPSE study

-The ELLIPSE project is pursuing thorough identification and characterization of genomic loci associated with prostate cancer.
-The overarching goal is to discover the pathways that drive prostate cancer pathogenesis and to assess their role in clinical decision making.
+The ELLIPSE project pursued thorough identification and characterization of genomic loci associated with prostate cancer.
+The overarching goal was to discover the pathways that drive prostate cancer pathogenesis and to assess their role in clinical decision making.

 - Follow-up of Ovarian Cancer Genetic Association and Interaction Studies (FOCI)

 Contact PI: Thomas Sellers, Ph.D., M.P.H., H. Lee Moffitt Cancer Center & Research Institute

 GWAS have successfully identified many common susceptibility alleles for multiple disease phenotypes, including the identification of genes involved in pathways not previously implicated in cancer.
 This was not previously possible for ovarian cancer, but the recent completion of several independent GWAS, with the potential for replication in participating Ovarian Cancer Association Consortium (OCAC) sites, provided the opportunity to identify such alleles and match the success for other cancers.